 Sigma Xi Poster Competition

 The Sigma Xi poster competition is an independently sponsored event within the Undergraduate Research Symposium.
-Coordinated by the Carnegie Mellon chapter of Sigma Xi, a national honor society for those engaging in scientific research, the competition is open to students presenting posters in the quantitative sciences.
-In the past, this has included students from the life sciences, physical sciences, engineering, and quantitative social sciences.
-You will be assigned a time to give a short presentation next to your poster.
-(The use of laptops should be allowed only to present data such as movies or time lapse of an experiment.
-They should not be used as a substitution of the poster, but only for data or images that are difficult to print or be represented on paper.)
-A panel of judges judges drawn from the University and industry will rate your presentation using the following equally-weighted criteria:
+Coordinated by the Carnegie Mellon chapter of Sigma Xi, a national honor society for those engaging in scientific research, the competition is open to students presenting posters in the quantitative sciences. (*The organizers reserve the right to not accept an abstract if the research is of non-quantitative nature.*) In the past, this has included students from the life sciences, physical sciences, engineering, and quantitative social sciences.
+Students MUST select the Poster Only presentation type in the Registration Portal.

--response to questions
+-Response to questions

-Statistics Competition
+Statistics Poster Competition

+This competition is sponsored by the Department of Statistics & Data Science.
+Its purpose is to encourage undergraduate projects and research in statistics, and to educate the CMU community about the wide range of interdisciplinary projects available at all levels.
 The competition is open to any student or team of students who have completed a project under supervision or with guidance of a Statistics faculty member.
-At least half the members of the team must be enrolled in an undergraduate program in the spring semester of 2011, not necessarily at Carnegie Mellon University.
+At least half the members of a team must be enrolled at CMU as undergraduates in the spring semester of 2024.
 A panel of judges will rate the projects according to the following criteria:

 -quality of abstract